melodykramer/before-you-ship/README.md

 ## Policy & Informal

-* **Analytics:** All of our sites should have code snippets for 18F and Digital Analytics Program Google Analytics as well as Google Webmaster Tools.
 * Agency or Organization Communications Office
 * Legislative Affairs
 * Office of General Counsel

+### Analytics

+All of our sites should have code snippets for

+* 18F Google Analytics (18F only)
+* Digital Analytics Program (DAP)
+* Google Webmaster Tools

+Take a look at our [analytics standards](https://github.com/18F/analytics-standards) for instructions.

 ## 18F Internal